thestealthsmarthome/esphome-jandy-pool-pump-monitor/README.md

 ### Using Cat6 / Ethernet cable (recommended)

 Cat6 is ideal because its twisted pairs improve RS485 noise rejection over an outdoor run.
 You do **not** use an RJ45 plug; strip the jacket and land the individual conductors.
-The one rule that matters: keep **Data+ and Data- on the same twisted pair**.
+Keep **Data+ and Data- on the same twisted pair**.

 | Cat6 conductor | Signal (Jandy wire) |
 |---|---|